ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 ---
 title: Google OAuth
-caption: How to implement an OAuth login with Google
+caption: "Guides: How to implement an OAuth login with Google"
 category: quickstart
 ---